codeship/shipyard/styleguide/components/icons.md

   {% iconitem :tag, class: 'center' %}
   {% iconitem :x, class: 'center' %}
   {% iconitem :arrow_down, class: 'center' %}
+  {% iconitem :check, class: 'center' %}
 </ul>

 ---

 ### Brand Icons
-<p class="text-light margin-bottom-md" markdown="1">If you need to style several paths inside of the icon, it's important to make sure you use the *injected* version of the icon.</p>
+If you need to style several paths inside of the icon, it's important to make sure you use the *injected* version of the icon.
+{: .section-description }

 <ul class="icon-list col-container">
   {% iconitem 'bitbucket-white', class: 'center icon-xl' %}